teojunda/tp/docs/DeveloperGuide.md

 ### UI Improvements

-**Background**: Currently, the background of TA Toolkit behind the Person cards are black in color and does not match the Nord theme.
+**Background**: Currently, the background of TA Toolkit behind the Person cards are black in colour and does not match the Nord theme.

-**Issue**: This could introduce some confusion to the user as the background color does not match the theme of the application, which could lead to a poor user experience and think that a bug might have occurred.
+**Issue**: This could introduce some confusion to the user as the background colour does not match the theme of the application, which could lead to a poor user experience and think that a bug might have occurred.

-**Enhancement**: We plan on changing the background color of the application to match the Nord theme, which will provide a more consistent user experience.
+**Enhancement**: We plan on changing the background colour of the application to match the Nord theme, which will provide a more consistent user experience.